saltukalakus/auth0-show-rules-on-clients/README.md

 }
 ```

-Your whitelist rules should stick with patterns described in "How It Works" section.
+Your whitelist rules should stick with patterns described in <b>How It Works</b> section.
 Note that, there are many other ways for comparing clientId/Name in Javascript, but unsupported formats will cause the extension not to detect the whitelist rule.

 ```javascript
 function (user, context, callback) {